Drummerdude88/colorGame/README.md

 # colorGame
-A simple project form my coding bootcamp
+A simple project for my coding bootcamp